When you blow it, how do you feel? How about when you blow it again and again in the same area?

 Love, as well as consequences, should move us

-What about our love, gratitude, or faith; don't they have something to do with why we do or don't obey God?
+What about our love, gratitude, or faith?
+Don't they have something to do with why we do or don't obey God?

 Of course, those who complain about a believer's lack of love use this as an excuse and justification for their own indifference to God.
-But in reality, they refuse to see the problem is with all of us, not God; with our unbelief and refusal to enter into and participate in God's love, wisdom and power extended to us in Christ, not because God's love isn't fully extended to us as his adopted children i.e. the problem (our being unloving) lies within us and not within God.
+But in reality, they refuse to see the problem is with all of us, not God; with our unbelief and refusal to enter into and participate in God's love, wisdom, and power extended to us in Christ, not because God's love isn't fully extended to us as his adopted children i.e. the problem (our being unloving) lies within us and not within God.

 For a further discussion on the uselessness of feeling guilt and shame click here.

-For a further discussion on why God hates evil click here
+For a further discussion on why God hates evil click here.

 ____________________________________

 ¹I don't mean "everything" in the sense it is the only thing that motivates us to pursue God.
 Love, trust and a desire to honor (glorify) God are key motivators as well.
 These fall on the positive side of what moves us to pursue God.
+For more on this click here.

 I am referring to the negative side.
 When it comes to the reason we are not to sin, it should be to avoid the pain of consequences, not the shame of failure or fear of rejection.

-²We often assume he's against us if he is for others, but he's for *both us and them; just like he is for both himself and us.
+²We often assume he's against us when he is for others, but he's for *both us and them; just like he is for both himself and us.
 Our happiness is intertwined with the happiness of others.
 God first, then others.

 We are inter-relational beings because God is an inter-relational being as Father, Son, and Spirit.
-For more on this point, click here
+For more on this point, click here.

 No comments: